-- Searle argues that formal systems are not minds
+- Searle argues that computers can not be minds because they can not understand

 - Takeaway: The Chinese symbols have no meaning to the person in the room

 - "Hey!
 Chinese Room!
 How many questions have I asked?"

 - can the Room count?

 - counting rules must be in English

 - what would Searle understand?

 - if the Room can not count, then it's not a Turing machine

 - Don't we also have to argue that minds are not formal systems?

 - Where is the meaning in

 - a release of γ -aminobutyric acid?

 - a neuron?

 - a synapse?

 - a spike train?